rsyslog/rsyslog/source/configuration/global/options/rsconf1_repeatedmsgreduction.rst

 logged.
 In very early versions of rsyslog, this was controlled by the *-e* command line option.

-This directives affects selector lines until a new directive is specified.

 What is a repeated message
 ^^^^^^^^^^^^^^^^^^^^^^^^^^